 Standard or Synthetic

-According to Discovery Communications’ HowStuffWorks, the choice between standard or synthetic oil comes down to a couple of factors including your desire to be green, whether you’re willing to extend the time between oil changes, and whether you really believe synthetic oil will be better for your engine.
-As they readily admit, there’s no easy answer.
+According to Discovery Communications’ HowStuffWorks, the choice between standard or synthetic oil comes down to a couple of factors including environmental consciousness, time between oil changes, and whether you really believe synthetic oil will be better for your engine.

 Extending Time Between Changes

 If the potential cost of changing your oil seems a bit frightening to you, there may be some good news.
 Check the owner’s manual that came with your vehicle to find manufacturer recommendations for oil change frequencies.

 According to Edmunds, the average American is unnecessarily wasting a lot of money on oil changes.
 Their claim is that today’s modern cars have an average oil change cycle of 7,800 miles rather than the 3,000 miles of days gone by.

 Edmunds even suggests some of today’s high-performance cars can go as much as 20,000 miles without an oil change.

 Even at a liberal 20,000 miles driven annually, you could conceivably go five years before your first oil change on one of these high-performance cars.
 For the rest of us, 7,800 miles would dictate one oil change every couple of years.